 If you are involved in an accident caused by somebody else’s negligence, you could be awarded:

 - General damages, which include pain, trauma and loss of quality of life.

-You can read more about the differences of general damages and special damages here.
+You can read more about the differences between general damages and special damages here.

-If your injuries forced you to stay away from work for an extended period of time and this long period of absence jeopardised the pension that was due to you, you have a right to be reimbursed for loss of pension.
+If your injuries forced you to stay away from work for an extended period of time and this long period of absence jeopardised the pension that was due to you.
+Therefore you have a right to be reimbursed for loss of pension.

-If you had not taken any sick or holiday days and they were used up while recovering from your injuries, you have a right to claim compensation for the value of every sick or holiday day lost because of the injuries.
+If you had not taken any sick or holiday days and they were used up while recovering from your injuries, you have a right to claim compensation for the value of sick days or holiday days lost because of the injuries.

 You have worked hard the whole year round to earn these days off and should not have to lose them because of somebody else’s fault.
 Every sick day and holiday day that you’ve earned is counted as a day’s salary.
 This also goes for all national holidays and other bonus days off from work where every bonus day off represents a day’s income.

 When a self-employed worker is injured and makes a personal injury claim, it might not be as easy to prove their loss of income.
 This might be the case if they don’t usually produce wage slips for example.

 However, compensation for loss of earnings may still be possible with the help of other documents.
 For example, you could print out copies of your SA302 calculation from HMRC, show any contracts you would’ve worked on during the period you were injured or supply your most recent bank statements to prove the average income you’d earned in recent months.